-Unit 324 Promote children in the early years settings acquiring a new language through immersion
+Unit 324 Promote children in the early year's settings acquiring a new language through immersion

-UAN: K/601/3225
+UAI N: K/601/3225

-Level: 3
+Lev el: 3

-Credit value: 4
+Cre dit value: 4

-GLH: 29
+GLH : 29

-Relationship to NOS: This unit is linked to CCLD 347.
+Rela ationship to NOS: This unit is linked to CCLD 347.

-Endorsement by a sector or regulatory body: This unit is endorsed by Skills for Care and Development.
+orsement by a tor or regulatory ly: This unit is endorsed by Skills for Care and Development.

-Aim: The purpose of this unit is to enable the learner to acquire the knowledge, understanding and skills to support children in early year's settings to acquire a new language through immersion.
+Aim : The purpose of this unit is to enable the learner to acquire the knowledge, understanding and skills to support children in early year's settings to acquire a new language through immersion.

+rning outcome

+The learner will:

-Understand the needs of children and families within a new language learning environment
+1. ds of children and families within a new

+language learning environment

+Assessment criteria

-- 1.1 explain how the immersion method relates to the legal, policy and practice frameworks that are relevant for language acquisition in the country of the setting - 1.2 explain the importance of sharing information with carers and involving them in the child's immersion language development - 1.3 explain what is meant by recognising and valuing cultures and why it is important to demonstrate to families that you value diversity - 1.4 explain why it is important to recognise and value a child's right to use their language of choice - 1.5 explain ways in which communication issues with families might be addressed
+The learner can: 1.1 explain how the immersion method relates to the legal, policy and practice frameworks that are relevant for language acquisition in the country of the setting

-Range
+1.2 explain the importance of sharing information with carers and involving them in the child's immersion language development.

+1.3 explain what is meant by recognising and valuing cultures and why it is important to demonstrate to families that you value diversity

+1.4 explain why it is important to recognise and value a child's right to use their language of choice

+1.5 explain ways in which communication issues with families might be addressed

+Ran ge

 Carers may include:

 Parents

+• Parents

-Family members
+• Family members

-Paid carers
+• Paid carers